-Coughing up blood is what it sounds like—when you cough up blood, expelling it from the throat, lungs, or any other part of the respiratory tract.
+Seeing blood when you cough can be alarming, whether it’s a large or small amount.
+Coughing up blood is nearly always a symptom of a disease.
+The blood can come from the throat, lungs, or stomach.
 The medical term for coughing up blood is hemoptysis.
-The seriousness of the condition depends on the amount of blood and the length of time the blood is being coughed up, but, a you’ll read below, it should never be ignored.
+The seriousness of the condition depends on the amount of blood and the length of time the blood is being coughed up, but this symptom should never be ignored.

-It’s important to contact your doctor any time you cough up blood, as it may be sign of a serious respiratory condition.
+It’s important to contact your doctor any time you cough up blood, as it may be sign of a serious respiratory (or gastrointestinal) condition.
 Get immediate help if:

 - you begin coughing up blood following a fall or injury to the chest